topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 ## 6.1 pwmFade
 ---
-This example program demonstrates how the VCP board controls an LED on the breadboard by gradually increasing and decreasing its brightness in a loop using PWM.
-When the brightness reaches its limits, the direction of fading reverses.
+This example program demonstrates how the VCP board controls an LED on the breadboard by gradually increasing and decreasing its brightness in a loop by using PWM.
+After the LED reaches its maximum brightness, the brightness of the LED begins to decrease.
 The program continuously adjusts the LED's brightness, creating a fading effect.
 </br></br>

 ### 6.1.1 Hardware Requirements